Political Science 1020E

 In this course you will actively hone skills that will serve you for life:

-- a capacity to write and speak clearly and effectively
+- Capacity to write and speak clearly and effectively

 Studying politics will assist you in a career in: government, business, journalism, law, law enforcement, non-governmental organizations, political parties, public relations, teaching, United Nations, lobbying, market research, publishing, or academia.